kuzzleio/documentation/src/plugins/1/accessors/sdk/index.md

 The embedded SDK is a custom version of our [Javascript SDK]({{ site_base_path }}sdk-reference/js/6) that uses a custom protocol plugued directly into Kuzzle core.

-You can use every controllers except the `realtime` controller.
-We also expose the `query` method of the SDK.
+Plugin developers can use every controllers except the `realtime` controller and also the [query]({{ site_base_path }}sdk-reference/js/6/kuzzle/query/) method of the SDK.

 ### Request context

 When using the embedded SDK, request made to Kuzzle API didn't have the same context as the original request received by the plugin.

-You won't have the `request.context.user` property correctly set and thus [Kuzzle metadata]({{ site_base_path }}guide/1/essentials/document-metadata) will not be properly set when creating or updating documents.
+The `request.context.user` property will not be correctly set and thus [Kuzzle metadata]({{ site_base_path }}guide/1/essentials/document-metadata) will not be properly set when creating or updating documents.

-To avoid this, we also expose an `as()` method that take an user in parameter and allow to execute the following request as the provided user.
+To avoid this, there is the impersonation method [as()]({{ site_base_path }}plugins/1/accessors/sdk/#as) that take an user in parameter and allow to execute the following request as the provided user.

 This only allows to have metadata properly set, users rights and permissions won't be checked before executing the request.

-If you need the complete original context to execute your request, you can use the [accessors.execute]({{ site_base_path }}plugins/1/accessors/execute) method.
+When the complete original context is needed to execute your request, plugin developers can use the [accessors.execute]({{ site_base_path }}plugins/1/accessors/execute) method.

 ---

 ## controllers

-You can access the following controllers in the embedded SDK:
+The following controllers are available in the embedded SDK:
   - [auth controller]({{ site_base_path }}sdk-reference/js/6/auth)
   - [bulk controller]({{ site_base_path }}sdk-reference/js/6/bulk)
   - [collection controller]({{ site_base_path }}sdk-reference/js/6/collection)